Pharmaceutical & Healthcare Marketing Executive MBA (Onground and Online)

 - Iljoo Kim, Assistant Professor of Decision and System Sciences

-Location and Time of Courses
+Location and Time of Courses for the On-ground Program

 The two-day course format accommodates the personal and professional demands of individual students.
 Courses are offered nearly every Friday/Saturday year round.
 Students may attend as often as their schedule permits, completing the degree requirements within six years.
 Students in this program are also permitted to take online courses when needed.